CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 * Transaction privacy via Flashbots/Darkpools
 * Transaction ordering via Flashbots/Other relays

+Flashbots claims that transaction inclusion, where EIP-1559 has the priority fee mechanism to handle an auction, is in fact less important than transaction ordering in the following research article ["MEV and EIP-1559"](https://hackmd.io/@flashbots/MEV-1559):
+> The fee mechanism put forth in EIP-1559 was designed (and later analyzed) with an auction for transaction inclusion in mind.
+In fact, however, much of the activity in Ethereum is concerned with not only inclusion but also transaction ordering within a block.
+Most MEV extraction opportunities depend on the relative positioning of transactions, just having transactions included won’t cut it.

-MEV has an influence on the EIP-1559 base fee and priority fee in the following scenarios:
+MEV can have an influence on the EIP-1559 base fee and priority fee in the following scenarios:
 * Miners/validators including less-than-target sized blocks to drive the baseefee down to 0, although there is a clear economic downside for miners to adopt this strategy because they would be effectively losing out on profit with each block
 * Miners/validators creating a blockspace auction for transaction inclusion, driving the priority fee up
 * Flashbots style "Off-Chain Agreements" resulting in value extraction outside of EIP-1559 auction mechanisms